Shriyansh-Y/CSC-540-University-Course-Registration-System/README.md

 Instructions to Run:
 1. Run the sql queries file in your database to create inital tables.
-2. Import the oracle jdbc driver into te project.
+2. Import the oracle jdbc driver into the project.
 2. Run the jar file and enter your ncsu oracle server username and password.